qmk/qmk_firmware/keyboards/keychron/q2/ansi_encoder/keymaps/mkillewald/readme.md

         #define RGB_MATRIX_DEFAULT_VAL 25
 ```

+    - Note: RGB mode can only be toggled on/off when keyboard mode switch set to Mac.
+The RGB toggle will have no effect if the keyboard mode switch is set to Win.

 - Autocorrect is enabled ([https://docs.qmk.fm/#/feature_autocorrect](https://docs.qmk.fm/#/feature_autocorrect))
     - Use Fn1+Shift to toggle it on/off.
     - Uses getreuer's 400 entry library